dspinellis/unix-history-make/README.md

 The first phase of the project involved creating a single timeline from the First Edition of Unix until the present.

 ## Project status
-The project has achieved its first major goal with the establishment of a continuous timeline from 1972 to 2015.
+The project has achieved its first major goal with the establishment of a continuous timeline from 1972 until today.
 The repository contains:

 * snapshots of V1, V3, V4, V5, V6, and V7 Research Edition,
 * Unix/32V,
 * all available BSD releases,
 * the CSRG SCCS history,
 * two releases of 386BSD,
+* the 386BSD patchkit,
 * the FreeBSD 1.0 to 1.1.5 CVS history,
 * an import of the FreeBSD repository starting from its initial imports that led to FreeBSD 2.0, and
 * the current FreeBSD repository.